 A colonial legacy, Carol Mansfield, published in Australian garden history: journal of the Australian Garden History Society, Jul/Aug 2002, p.5-9

 You can also visit the Lane Poole Reserve, just 100 kms south of Perth, which was named in his honour in 1984.
-Visit the Department of Parks and Wildlife for more information and how to get there.
+Visit the Department of Biodiversity, Conservation and Attractions for more information and how to get there.